Climate-Crew/d3-climate-visualization/README.md

 The hosted interactive website can be found [here](https://climate-crew.github.io/d3-climate-visualization/).
 We hope you find our visualizations both enjoy our visualizations and find them enlightening!

+A Streamcast video showing a walkthrough of the data story can be found [here](https://streamcastnetwork.com/).

 ## Global Story

-Our global story first discusses global temperature anomalies through the use of a weather radial from open-source NOAA data, followed by a carbon emissions streamgraph using information from the International Energy Agency.
+Our global story first discusses how global temperature anomalies have changed through the last century using a weather radial visualization with open-source NOAA data, followed by a carbon emissions streamgraph using information from the International Energy Agency.
 The final visualization shows different extreme weather events superimposed on a 3D globe, developed using [Three.js](https://threejs.org/).

 ![Globe Visualization](img/globe_visualization.png?raw=true "Title")

 ## City Story

+The city story focuses on how changes in extreme weather

 ## Human Story